What is Arthritis?

 People of all ages can get arthritis, including infants, although it is more common as we age.
-It is a chronic condition with no cure but can be treated and managed effectively.
+It is a chronic condition with no cure.
+It is possible to manage arthritis effectively.

 Do I have arthritis?

 This question is best answered by a medical professional.
-There are so many conditions that involve the joints and arthritis affects each person in different ways, so diagnosis can be tricky.
+There are so many conditions that involve the joints and arthritis affects each person in different ways so that diagnosis can be tricky.
 Talk to your doctor if you’re concerned about symptoms.

-Pain is common to nearly all types of arthritis, but may come and go and vary in intensity.
+Pain is common to nearly all types of arthritis but may come and go and vary in intensity.
 Swelling and stiffness are other classic symptoms.
-Inflammatory arthritis can cause fatigue, fever, or a rash.
+Inflammatory arthritis can cause fatigue, fever, or rash.